OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - prints the alphabet in lowercase, followed by a new line.

 ## Script 3
 - program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+## Script 4
+- program that prints all alphabet letters except some